pozi/PoziConnect/docs/piqa.md

 The process of extracting, filtering and formatting this data is time consuming and often overwhelming for councils, and can require the participation and co-operation of council staff members across GIS, Rates and IT departments.

-[Pozi Connect](https://www.groundtruth.com.au/pozi-connect/) (formerly known as PlaceLab) is a tool developed by Groundtruth, with financial support of DELWP, that enables councils to quickly and accurately compile their property and address information into the required PIQA format.
+[Pozi Connect](https://www.pozi.com/pozi-connect/) (formerly known as PlaceLab) is a tool developed by Pozi, with financial support of DELWP, that enables councils to quickly and accurately compile their property and address information into the required PIQA format.

 ## Instructions For PIQA Participants